roytwu/Tut_oop_cat1/README.md

-# Learn C++
+# C++ Overview
 This is the repository about C++ and related open source libaries such as OpenCV and Eigen.
 The programs come with very verbose comments to address concepts and syntax of C++.
-Most projects are developed under Visual Studio 2015, and a few are developed under Linux GCC.
+Most projects are developed under Visual Studio and a few are developed under Linux GCC.

 💾 Projects